-- domestic travel limited to the reasonable cost of accommodation and transportation required to conduct agreed project and collaboration activities in Australia - domestic travel for third parties (i.e. certifiers, tradesman), where the travel is essential to the successful completion of the grant activity - overseas travel, where it is formally documented and agreed by the Delegate, as essential to the conduct of the project, in advance of the travel being taken and is limited to the reasonable cost of accommodation and transportation.
+- domestic travel limited to the reasonable cost of accommodation and transportation required to conduct agreed project and collaboration activities in Australia - domestic travel for third parties (i.e. certifiers, tradesman), where the travel is essential to the successful completion of the grant activity - overseas travel, where it is formally documented and agreed by the Delegate, as essential to the conduct of the project, in advance of the travel being taken and is limited to the reasonable cost of accommodation and transportation applicants may request funding for a component of the research to be undertaken overseas if the equipment/resources required for that component are not available in Australia and the component is critical to the successful completion of the research project.
+However, the expectation is the majority of the research activities and funding expenditure will occur in Australia

-Eligible air transportation is limited to the economy class fare for each sector travelled; where non-economy class air transport is used:
+Eligible air transportation is limited to the economy class fare for each sector travelled; where noneconomy class air transport is used: